khaled-amireh/Credit-Card-Fraud-Detection/README.md

 - Experiment with gradient boosting models (XGBoost, LightGBM) for comparison.
 - Apply SMOTE or other resampling techniques alongside class weighting.
 - Perform hyperparameter tuning using GridSearchCV or RandomizedSearchCV.
-- Deploy the model as a REST API for real-time fraud scoring.

 ---